 Surprisingly, Jesus never claimed to be a religious leader.
 He never got into religious politics or pushed an ambitious agenda, and he ministered almost entirely outside the established religious framework.

 When one compares Jesus with the other great religious leaders, a remarkable distinction emerges.
-Ravi Zacharias has studied world religions and observed a fundamental distinction between Jesus Christ and the founders of other major religions.
-All religions provide instruction for a way of living.
+All other religions provide instruction for a way of living.
 But it is only Jesus who offers deliverance, forgiveness for sin, and transformation.
 “Jesus did not only teach or expound His message.
 He was identical with His message.”

 In The World’s Great Religions, Huston Smith observed that of all religious leaders only Jesus claimed to be divine.